Root Canal Treatment

 8.)
 We will dry the canal with a tiny absorbable material (paper point) before placing a cotton pellet and a temporary filling material on the access prep.
 We can dismiss the patient until the subsequent visits.
 We require that you come back for the completion of the Root Canal Treatment.

 9.)
-On your return visit, we will resume with irrigation and instrumentation.
+We will resume with irrigation and instrumentation on your return visit.
 When we remove the temporary filling on the orifice and check that the canal is wet or there is dripping fluid, we will continue the cleaning (canal instrumentation) and the flushing (irrigation).
 We will temporarily cover the access prep. and schedule your follow-through visits.
 You must return and not miss your appointments because this step will ensure the disinfection process of the root canal.

 10.)
-When you come back, and we checked that the root canal is dry (no fluid or secretion by paper point indicator), then we can plug the inside canal with a rubber-like material called “gutta-percha.”
-This gutta-percha will be bound together with cement or dressing and cut to remove the excess above the tooth opening (or access prep. -> see number #3 step above)
+When you come back, and we check that the root canal is dry (no fluid or secretion by paper point indicator), then we can plug the inside canal with a rubber-like material called “gutta-percha.”
+This gutta-percha, an inert substance for Root Canal filling, will be bound together with cement (bio-compatible or bio-ceramic types of cement) and cut to remove the excess above the tooth opening (or access prep. -> see number #3 step above)

 When undergoing Root Canal Therapy or Endodontic Treatment, following through with the required visits is essential to complete the entire process.
 Remembering your return appointments is crucial for the treatment’s success, even if the discomfort has already disappeared.
 Leaving the treatment incomplete could lead to potential contamination or infection.